Ex-NFL Player Larry Johnson Claims Kobe Bryant Logo Is ‘Sigil Of Lucifer’ & Illuminati Caused His Death

-Former NFL standout, Larry Johnson has taken aim on Kobe Bryant on Twitter claiming the basketball legend’s logo is the “Sigil of Lucifer.”
-He also says Beyonce‘s performance at Bryant’s memorial signifies occult ties, and believes the Illuminati played a role in his death.
+Former NFL standout Larry Johnson took aim at Kobe Bryant on Twitter claiming the basketball legend’s logo is the “Sigil of Lucifer.”
+He also said Beyonce’s performance at Bryant’s memorial signifies occult ties and believes the Illuminati played a role in his death.

-Johnson is best-remembered for his playing days with the Kansas City Chiefs during his time as a running back in the NFL.
-These days he is known for posting conspiracy theories on Twitter which often involve the Illuminati.
+Johnson is best-remembered as a running back in the NFL playing with the Kansas City Chiefs.
+These days he is known for posting conspiracy theories on Twitter, which often involve the Illuminati.

-The one-time running back posted a screenshot of a headline about Beyonce performing “XO” and “Halo” at the Celebration of Life for Kobe and Gianna Bryant at the Staples Center in Los Angeles, California.
+The former running back posted a screenshot of a headline about Beyonce performing “XO” and “Halo” at the Celebration of Life for Kobe and Gianna Bryant at the Staples Center in Los Angeles, California.
 He tweeted that choosing these songs had occult significance.

 “X (Mark of the Beast) 24(2+4)=6…O 15(1+5)=6…XO: Union of both sex organs…Halo…Suns numeric value = 6,” Johnson wrote implying these songs added up to “666.”

 The 40-year-old replied to that tweet with a deconstruction of Bryant’s “KobeSystem” logo.
-He posted a photo of the logo next to an image of the “Sigil Of Lucifer” and said if you flipped the basketball player’s logo upside down the two images looked the same.
+He posted a photo of the logo next to an image of the “Sigil of Lucifer” and said if you flipped the basketball player’s logo upside down the two images looked the same.

 “‘Success for the Successful’ Kobe Bryant logo…Aleister Crowley’s: Law of Reversal, upside down is the Sigil of Lucifer,” the former Miami Dolphin wrote.

-According to Total Pro Sports this is an emblem from the sixteenth century used by Satanists and is also referred to as the “Seal of Satan.”
+According to Total Pro Sports, this is an emblem from the 16th century used by Satanists and is also referred to as the “Seal of Satan.”

 “The Sigil of Lucifer is a lesser known historical magical sigil used occasionally as an emblem by modern Satanists,” the outlet wrote while reporting on the tweets.